Tijuana Mexico Temple: History

 The Tijuana Mexico Temple was announced by church president Thomas S. Monson on October 2, 2010, during general conference.
 A 9.4‑acre (3.8 ha) property in southeastern Tijuana, near Cerro Colorado, in Mexico was selected as the site.
 Plans called for a structure of 33,367 square feet.

 The groundbreaking ceremony took place on August 18, 2012, marking the commencement of construction, with Benjamín De Hoyos, first counselor in the presidency of the Mexico Area, presiding.
 It was attended by approximately 2,000 local church members and community leaders, and was also broadcast via satellite throughout the temple district.

 The design uses Spanish Colonial Revival architectural elements, influenced by historic missions such as San Xavier del Bac, reflecting the cultural heritage of the region.

+As of 2015, the temple was expected to serve about 45,000 Latter-day Saints in northern Baja California and parts of Sonora, areas previously served by temples in San Diego and Hermosillo.

 Following completion of construction, the church announced the public open house that was held from November 13–28, 2015, excluding Sundays.
 During the open house, approximately 71,000 people visited the temple.

 The Tijuana Mexico Temple was dedicated on December 13, 2015 by Dieter F. Uchtdorf, second counselor in the First Presidency.
 The dedication was held in three sessions and broadcast throughout Mexico.
-President Uchtdorf described the temple as a “lighthouse” for the region.
+President Uchtdorf described the temple as a "lighthouse" for the region.
 As of 2015, the temple was expected to serve about 45,000 Latter-day Saints in northern Baja California and parts of Sonora, areas previously served by temples in San Diego and Hermosillo.

 In 2020, along with all the church's others, the Tijuana Mexico Temple was closed for a time due to the COVID-19 pandemic.